 New students may make an appointment with a Counselor after completing Assessment, Orientation and Counseling (AOC).
 AOC is completed online through WebAdvisor.
-Students may call the Counseling Department at (951) 372-7101 for an appointment or students may schedule an appointment online at www.norcocollege.edu on the Counseling webpage.
+Students who select Norco College as their home college may schedule a counseling appointment by visiting the counseling website at www. norcocollege.edu/services/counseling.
 If a student is unable to keep an appointment, we ask that the student call and cancel or reschedule 24 hours prior.
 Counseling hours vary by term.
 The Counseling Department is located on the second floor of the Student Services building.
+For further information, call (951) 372-7101 or visit the counseling website.